Chrissy Metz Talks ‘This Is Us’ Weight Loss And Sex: ‘Fat People Do Have Sex’

 Soon after This Is Us became a hit, Chrissy Metz was proclaimed a breakout star on the show for her portrayal of Kate.
-A character struggling with her weight, career and love life, Kate has earned her own fan club.
-Now those fans have something new to anticipate, because Metz hinted that in addition to the suspense of when her character will shed pounds, there’s the possibility of a sex scene.
+A character struggling with her weight, career, and love life, Kate has earned her own fan club.
+Now, those fans have something new to anticipate because Metz hinted that in addition to the suspense of when her character will shed pounds, there’s the possibility of a sex scene.
 Chrissy also reflected on the hot button topic of Jack’s death, and why Kate seems to feel so much guilt around the loss of her dad.

 Even though the season finale of This Is Us turned the spotlight on Rebecca and Jack, Metz is doing her best to highlight the intrigue in the growing romance between Kate and Toby, reported Refinery 29.

-Metz’s character Kate Pearson and her This Is Us boyfriend Toby Damon (portrayed by Chris Sullivan) have experienced some challenges in their romance, from Kate’s struggle to find a new career to Toby’s heart surgery.
+Metz’s character, Kate Pearson, and her This Is Us boyfriend, Toby Damon, (portrayed by Chris Sullivan) have experienced some challenges in their romance, from Kate’s struggle to find a new career to Toby’s heart surgery.
 But Chrissy feels that shouldn’t stop the two from having sex.

 “When are they going to have sex, guys?
 On screen.”

 Kate and Toby first bonded at a meeting at which members sought to find support for their weight loss journeys.
-Since then, they’ve become engaged but viewers have not seen any explicit intimate scenes between the two.
+Since then, they’ve become engaged, but viewers have not seen any explicit intimate scenes between the two.

 Chrissy believes that the subtle hints about their intimacy should come out in the open.
 Metz herself met her boyfriend in real life, camera grip Josh Stancil, on the set of This Is Us.
 And she wants to see her character Kate portray more of her on-screen romance with Toby.

 “I want it [a sex scene] on screen — I guess it’ll offend people, still,” mused the 36-year-old actress.
+“But fat people do have sex, for the record.”

 As for the ongoing subplot on This Is Us of Kate’s weight loss, Chrissy’s character has considered everything from gastric bypass surgery to a weight loss retreat.
 But for Metz, the weight loss journey of her character has become personal, noted People.